Robinlovelace/Creating-maps-in-R/intro-spatial.md

 are compiled in-line: the `##` indicates this is output from R. Some of the output from the code below is quite long; we only show the output that is useful.
-A single hash (`#`) is a comment for humans to read that R will ignore.
 All images in this document are small and low-quality to save space; they should display better on your computer screen and can be saved at any resolution.
 The code presented here is not the only way to do things: we encourage you to play with it and try things out to gain a deeper understanding of R.